-If you have any questions or concerns about your Medical Benefits, you may call Aetna's Member Services Department at (866) 658-2455.
-If you have any questions or concerns about your Dental Benefits, you may call Cigna's Member Services Department at (800) 244-6224.
-If you have any questions or concerns about your Prescription Drug Benefits, you may call the Benefit Fund's Member Services Department at (646) 473-9200 or (800) 575-7771, if you are outside New York City.
+If you have any questions or concerns about your Medical Benefits, you may call Aetna Member Services at (866) 658-2455.
+If you have any questions or concerns about your Dental Benefits, you may call Cigna Member Services at (800) 244-6224.
+If you have any questions or concerns about your Prescription Drug Benefits, you may call the Benefit Fund's Member Services Department at (646) 473-9200 or, if you are outside New York City, (800) 575-7771.

 The Benefit Fund cares about you and your family.
-With your help, your Benefit Fund can continue to provide a comprehensive package of health and welfare benefits in the years ahead for you and your family, and for other participants and their families.
+With your help, your Benefit Fund can continue to provide a comprehensive package of health and welfare benefits in the years ahead for you and your family, as well as for other participants and their families.